top of page

 When considering selling an inherited house before probate is completed in NC, it's essential to understand the state’s laws and regulations.

-Before an inherited property can be sold, ownership must officially transfer through probate.
-Nevertheless, the house should still receive proper care during this period; for instance, utility bills and real estate taxes need to remain current.
+The house should continue to receive proper care during this period; for instance, utility bills and real estate taxes need to remain current.

 However, according to North Carolina law, heirs of an estate can sell a property without going through probate if all the heirs agree and sign off on the sale.
 This process should be done with the assistance of a real estate attorney to ensure that all legal requirements are met.